awsdocs/aws-codepipeline-user-guide/doc_source/reference-variables.md

 Variables are key\-value pairs that can be used to dynamically configure actions in your pipeline\.
 There are currently two ways these variables are made available:
 + There is a set of variables that are implicitly available at the start of each pipeline execution\.
 This set currently includes `PipelineExecutionId`, the ID of the current pipeline execution\.
 + There are action types that produce sets of variables when they are executed\.
 You can see the variables produced by an action by inspecting the `outputVariables` field that is part of the [ListActionExecutions](https://docs.aws.amazon.com/codepipeline/latest/APIReference/API_ListActionExecutions.html) API\.
-To see which variables each action type produces, see the CodePipeline [Action Structure Reference](action-reference.md)\.
+To see which variables each action type produces, see the CodePipeline [Action structure reference](action-reference.md)\.

 To reference these variables in your action configuration, you must use the variable reference syntax with the correct namespace\.

-For a list of available key names by action provider, see [Variables Available for Pipeline Actions](#reference-variables-list)\.
-For an example variable workflow, see [Configuring Variables ](#reference-variables-workflow)\.
+For a list of available key names by action provider, see [Variables available for pipeline actions](#reference-variables-list)\.
+For an example variable workflow, see [Configuring variables ](#reference-variables-workflow)\.

 ### Namespaces<a name="reference-variables-concepts-namespaces"></a>